 The Department, by reference in Rule 6A-1.001, Florida Administrative Code, pursuant to the requirements of Section 1011.07, has incorporated the Financial and Program Cost Accounting and Reporting for Florida Schools (commonly referred to as the Red Book) as the official guide to Florida school districts for topics including chart of accounts, governmental accounting standards, program cost accounting and reporting, and school internal funds.
-Chapter 7 of the Red Book addresses guidelines for the handling of school internal funds.
+Chapter 7 of the Red Book addresses guidelines for the handling of school internal funds and in addition the District has established written procedures to provide for the proper accounting and control of school internal funds.

-During our audit, we noted that the Districtos schools could make enhancements in controls over Internal Accounts to improve compliance with the above policies and procedures as follows:
+During our audit, we noted that the District's schools could make enhancements in controls over Internal Accounts to improve compliance with the above policies and procedures as follows: